What Is the Good Student Discount?

 • Form with a school administrator’s signature

-Homeschool Students Can Also Qualify
+Homeschoolers Can Also Qualify

-Homeschool students can also qualify.
+Homeschooled kids can also qualify.
 But their requirements are a bit different because of their unique situation.
 It’s also a little harder for homeschool students because they normally need to provide standardized test scores.

-Companies Offering the Good Student Discount
+Companies Offering The Good Student Discount

 GEICO